 The Idaho Industrial Commission is a state administrative agency with its main office located in Boise, Idaho.
 The Idaho Industrial Commission serves a number of different functions for the citizens throughout Idaho.
-For injured workers in Idaho and the lawyers at Goicoechea Law Offices, LLP, the most important function of the Idaho Industrial Commission is its central role in Idaho’s workers’ compensation cases.
+For injured workers in Idaho and us at Goicoechea Law the most important function of the Idaho Industrial Commission is its central role in Idaho’s workers’ compensation cases.

 The Idaho Industrial Commission is charged with resolving disputed workman’s compensation cases.
 The Adjudication Division, the Compensation Division, and the Rehabilitation Division are focused, at least in part, on protecting injured workers.
 Each of the three divisions focuses on certain aspects of a workers’ compensation claimant’s claim for benefits.